flljy940/tp/docs/UserGuide.md

 **Input constraints:**<br>

 * `INDEX` must be a positive integer 1, 2, 3…​ shown in the displayed student list.
-* `NAME` must be an alphanumeric string with at least 1 alphabet and up to 50 characters long.
+* `NAME` must contain letters, can include numbers, and should not exceed 50 characters.
-* `PHONE_NUMBER` must be strictly digits and between 3 to 15 digits long.
+* `PHONE_NUMBER` must only contain numbers and be between 3 and 15 digits long.
-* `EMAIL` should be of the format `local@domain`, be up to 50 characters long, and adhere to the following constraints:
+* `EMAIL` should be of the format `local@domain`, be at most 50 characters long, and adhere to the following constraints:
     * `local` should only contain alphanumeric characters or the characters `+`, `.`, `_` and `-`, not start or end with any special character and not contain any whitespaces.
     * `domain` is made up of `domain labels` separated by `.`.
         * `Domain labels` should only consist of alphanumeric characters separated only by `-` (if any) and start and end with alphanumeric characters.
         * The last `domain label` must be at least 2 characters long.
-* `ADDRESS` must be up to 100 characters long.
+* `ADDRESS` must not exceed 100 characters.
-* `SUBJECT` must be an alphanumeric string.
+* `SUBJECT`must contain only letters and numbers.

 </box>

 * Edits the student at the specified `INDEX`.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values will be replaced with the new values.
 * When editing subjects, the existing subjects of the student will be removed i.e. adding of subjects is not cumulative.
 * You can remove all the student's subjects by typing `s/` without specifying any subjects after it.